vanthinh91/maguttiCms/README.md

  - email: cmsadmin@magutti.com
  - password: password
  - for shared hosting you can set ASSET_PUBLIC_PATH in .env  file (eg ASSET_PUBLIC_PATH='public/')
+ -  For REDIS  add CACHE_PREFIX in your  .env file

 ### Server Requirements